-It is getting to that time of year when you will probably see condensation on your double glazed windows, as the temperature outside your house decreases, but what is condensation and how do we prevent it?
+It is getting to that time of year when you will probably see condensation on your double glazed windows, but what is condensation and how do we prevent it?

 What is condensation?